adithya-lekshmi/Gameobot/README.md

 ## How it Works ?

-1. Endless Runner Game
+1. Blaze Vortex Game
-Welcome to the Endless Runner Game!
+Welcome to the Blaze Vortex!
 This project is a simple endless runner game developed using the Godot Engine.
 The objective of the game is to navigate the player character through an endless scrolling environment while avoiding obstacles.

 Features
 Endless Scrolling Track: The game world continuously scrolls, creating an endless runner experience.